-The scopes available are similar to those in a JSF application, as descibed in the CDI reference.
-The container, in an JavaEE environment, or the servlet listeners, in a servlet environment, will set up the application, session, and request scopes.
+The scopes available are similar to those in a JSF application, and are described by the CDI specification.
+The container, in a Java EE environment, or the Servlet listeners, in a Servlet environment, will set up the application, session, and request scopes.
 The conversation scope is set up by the SeamWebRequestCycle as outlined in the next two sections.

-46.2.
+61.2.
 Conversation Control